This article looks at the different ways you can get elite status with hotel chains via UK credit and charge cards.

 - Get 30,000 Membership Rewards points when you spend £4,000 within three months

 - Earn 1 Membership Rewards point per £1 spent

-- Points transfer at 1:1 into Avios, Virgin and other airline schemes
+- Points transfer at 1:1 into Avios, Virgin and other airline and hotel schemes

 - Two Priority Pass cards, each allowing two people into 1,300 airport lounges

-- Elite status in five major hotel loyalty programmes
+- Elite status in four major hotel loyalty programmes

 - Comprehensive travel insurance